3kyro/esqueleto-pgcrypto/README.md

 ## Tests

-To run tests you will need a `pgctest` name postgresql database listening on port 5432.
+To run tests you will need a `pgctest` named postgresql database listening on port 5432.

 The connection details are